Lycan-DK/cowin-booking-email-sender/readme.md

             "abc2@gmail.com"
         ],
         "below_age": 30, // Below age like 30 60 90.
-        "dose": 1  // which dose are you looking to get 1st(value 1) or 2nd (value 2)
+        "dose": 1,  // which dose are you looking to get 1st(value 1) or 2nd (value 2)
-    }
+        "dnd_email_minutes": 10, // after getting 1 email alert send another email alert after `n` number of minutes "check_for_session_after_minutes": 1 // check for available session after every `n` number of minutes }
     ```
 5. run command : `npm test` or can also run command : `node index.js`